Digital rights management: Israel

 Israel is not a signatory to the WIPO Copyright Treaty.
 Israeli law does not expressly prohibit the circumvention of technological protection measures.

 Japan

 Japan outlawed circumvention of technological protection measures on June 23, 1999 through an amendment of its 1970 copyright law.
-The private copying exception does not apply if it has become available due to circumvention of TPMs, and circumvention of a TPM is deemed as copyright infringement.
+The private copying exception does not apply if it has become available due to circumvention of TPMs, and circumvention of a TPM is deemed copyright infringement.
 However, circumvention is allowed for research purposes or if it otherwise does not harm the rightsholder's interests.

 Pakistan

 Pakistan is not a signatory to the WIPO Copyright Treaty or the WIPO Performances and Phonograms Treaty.
 Pakistani law does not criminalize the circumvention of technological protection measures.

 As of January 2022, Pakistan's Intellectual Property Office intended to accede to the WIPO Copyright Treaty and WIPO Performances and Phonograms Treaty.
 However, there has been no major progress for Pakistan to accede to the treaties, and the timeline of the enactments of amendments to the Copyright Ordinance is unclear.
 As of February 2023, Pakistan's Intellectual Property Office was currently finalizing draft amendments to its Copyright Ordinance.